OXID-eSales/oxideshop-user-documentation/setup/categories/mall-tab.rst

    :height: 343
    :width: 650

-:guilabel:`Assigned to following subshops` |br|
+:guilabel:`Assigned to following subshops`
    Check or uncheck the appropriate box to assign/unassign the category to/from subshops and supershops.
 If the box is not checked, the category will be available in the parent shop but not in the respective subshop or supershop.

 Use the :guilabel:`Select All` and :guilabel:`Select None` links on the right side of the window to assign/unassign the category to/from all shops.
 Any changes made must be saved and will immediately be effective for subshops or supershops.